TranThienDat-Nguyen/VisionEvaluation/README.md

 ## Acknowledgement

-This code and most of the information in this README file are released under the 'TrackEval' repo by Jonathon Luiten and Arne Hoffhues at https://github.com/JonathonLuiten/TrackEval.
+Parts of the codes and most of the information in this README file are released under the 'TrackEval' repo by Jonathon Luiten and Arne Hoffhues at https://github.com/JonathonLuiten/TrackEval.
 Please include the following citation in your research if you use the code.

 ```BibTeX